 If you receive other scholarships or aid after the Utah State Promise applies to your account, you may see an adjustment or reduction in your Utah State Promise award.
 This is because the Utah State Promise is a “last dollar in" program and only pays toward tuition and student body fees after all other aid.

 This scholarship generally applies to fall and spring semesters (as long as you meet renewal requirements).
-The scholarship can apply toward summer semester, but you will need to contact the Scholarship Office and ask for the exception.
+The scholarship can apply toward summer semester, but you will need to contact the Student Financial Support and ask for the exception.
 The use of the scholarship during summer will count toward the maximum of eight semesters available for award.

 To remain in good standing, you must be enrolled as a full-time student (12+ credits) and successfully complete 12+ credits each semester while maintaining a 2.00 cumulative GPA.
 Failure to meet satisfactory academic performance may result in cancellation of your scholarship.